nakagami/micropg/README.rst

 Restrictions and Unsupported Features
 --------------------------------------

+- If installed in Python, it can only handle types supported by MicroPython.
 - Supported Authentication METHOD are only 'trust', 'md5' and 'scram-sha-256'.
 - Not support for array data types.
 - Not support for prepared statements.

 If you use md5 authentication METHOD, you may need a patch https://github.com/nakagami/micropg/issues/2

 For CPython
 ---------------------